NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Graveknight) Devastating Blast.md

-The graveknight unleashes a 30-foot cone of energy.
+The graveknight unleashes a @Template\[cone|distance:30\] of energy.
 Creatures in the area take limited use area damage for a creature of the graveknight's level with a Reflex check based on a high DC of the graveknight's level.

 The graveknight can use this ability once every 1d4 rounds.